hiyouga/LLaMA-Factory/README.md

 Please refer to [data/README.md](data/README.md) for details.

-Some datasets require confirmation before using them, so we recommend logging in with your HuggingFace account using these commands.
+Some datasets require confirmation before using them, so we recommend logging in with your Hugging Face account using these commands.

 ```bash
 pip install --upgrade huggingface_hub